boerz-coding/boerz-coding/README.md

 Welcome to my GitHub!
 I am a PhD candidate at Harvard University, specializing in climate physics.
 My work involves combining climate science and computational techniques to explore and solve complex environmental challenges.
-Below are some of the projects I’ve contributed to, showcasing my research and development experience across scientific computing, model parallelization, and app development.

 ---